adrianaispuro/cse15l-lab-reports/lab-report-1.md

 The first time you connect to the server, you'll see a warning mentioning "authenticity can't be established"; this is expected, go ahead and type `yes` and press `enter`.

-Once you enter your password and successfully log in, your screen will fill up with information about usage information that'll look like this:
+You should receive a password prompt; enter your password and successfully log in, your screen will fill up with information about usage information that'll look like this:

 ![log in output on terminal](ssh%20login%20output.png)
+* *Note:* Password prompts will **NOT** show any characters as you type.
+Even though it looks like nothing's happening, the terminal will log what you type.

 * If you run into issues logging into your `ieng6` account, try resetting your `cse15l` account password again and wait 15-30 minutes.
 If you still have issues, reach out to your professor or TAs.